Continuous reactor: Heat transfer capacity

 Small diameter channels have the advantage of high heat transfer capacity.
 Against this however they have lower flow capacity, higher pressure drop and an increased tendency to block.
 In many cases, the physical structure and fabrication techniques for micro reactors make cleaning and unblocking very difficult to achieve.

 Temperature control

-Temperature control is one of key functions of a chemical reactor.
+Temperature control is one of the key functions of a chemical reactor.
 Poor temperature control can severely affect both yield and product quality.
 It can also lead to boiling or freezing within the reactor which may stop the reactor from working altogether.
 In extreme cases, poor temperature control can lead to severe over pressure which can be destructive on the equipment and potentially dangerous.

 Single stage systems with high heating or cooling flux

 In a batch reactor, good temperature control is achieved when the heat added or removed by the heat exchange surface (qx) equals the heat generated or absorbed by the process material (qp).
 For flowing reactors made up of tubes or plates, satisfying the relationship qx = qp does not deliver good temperature control since the rate of process heat liberation/absorption varies at different points within the reactor.
 Controlling the outlet temperature does not prevent hot/cold spots within the reactor.
 Hot or cold spots caused by exothermic or endothermic activity can be eliminated by relocating the temperature sensor (T) to the point where the hot/cold spots exists.
 This however leads to overheating or overcooling downstream of the temperature sensor.

 Many different types of plate or tube reactors use simple feed back control of the product temperature.
 From a user’s perspective, this approach is only suitable for processes where the effects of hot/cold spots do not compromise safety, quality or yield.